-A recent convert to Catholicism from Anglicanism, I admire the good, the true, and the beautiful wherever they are found and dream of creating art, particularly sacred music, that reflects them, both for the Church and for what St. Augustine called "the little Church"---the Catholic home.
+A recent convert to Catholicism from Anglicanism, I admire the good, the true, and the beautiful and dream of creating sacred music that reflects them, both for the Church and for what St. Augustine called "the little Church"---the Catholic home.

 Faith, music, and literature have been part of my life from the beginning.
 I owe a great debt to my family, for whom these things have always been important.
 One of my relatives was a Methodist circuit rider in 19th-century Illinois.
 A great-grandmother and grandmother were dedicated church musicians.
 My mother and her three sisters all received thorough training in classical music; one of my earliest memories is of my mother singing rhymes from Winnie-the-Pooh to her own melodies.

 I was born in Detroit and spent my childhood in the Midwest, learning piano, viola, and voice as a schoolgirl in Brookings, South Dakota.
 Having moved to Rochester, New York, I studied voice in the Preparatory Division of the Eastman School of Music and began taking Russian at Brighton High, the public high school from which I was graduated.
 (I am not of Russian descent, but fell in love with the culture after reading Anna Karenina in translation at age 14.)
 It was at Brighton High that several great teachers inspired me to take poetry seriously both as a reader and as a writer.